-Ready in as little as 5 minutes, protein shakes are the easiest and yummiest way to upgrade your health to look and feel your very best – fast!
+Ready in as little as 5 minutes, loaded smoothies are the easiest and yummiest way to upgrade your health to look and feel your very best – fast!

-Of course, there are skeptics who argue that protein shakes are not a “real food” source, have inflammatory ingredients, or are a quick-fix diet scheme that leaves you hungry soon after your last sip.
+Of course, there are skeptics who argue that smoothies are not a “real food” source, have inflammatory ingredients, or are a quick-fix diet scheme that leaves you hungry soon after your last sip.

 All of these concerns are actually valid for the majority of smoothies on the market.
 Luckily, I’ve done the research for you so you don’t have to worry about these common pitfalls!

-Here are my top tips to help you create the ideal shake:
+Here are my top tips to help you create the ideal loaded smoothie:

 1. Choosing the Ideal Protein Powder

-If you’ve ever had a sugar crash an hour after your morning smoothie, that’s a surefire sign there wasn’t enough protein in your shake!
+If you’ve ever had a sugar crash an hour after your morning smoothie, that’s a surefire sign there wasn’t enough protein in your smoothie!

-Every shake should contain 20-25 grams of protein for sustained energy until your next meal.
+Every loaded smoothie should contain 20-25 grams of protein for sustained energy until your next meal.

 My All-In-One Protein Shakes have been carefully formulated to achieve the best health benefits and are an excellent value.
 But if you’re not able to get the shakes that I offer in my online store, here are some guidelines to help you identify the best protein powders: